What Is Fire Alarm Monitoring? A Complete Guide

 For homeowners, the law is direct.
 The South Carolina Code is clear that if you violate the smoke detector article, you have 15 days to install a new one or repair the existing unit.
 This shows how seriously the state takes fire safety.
 For businesses, the requirements are even more detailed, often involving interconnected systems and specific alarm types to protect employees and customers.

-Local City and County Rules
+Checking Local City and County Rules

 While state and national codes provide a foundation, your local city or county often has the final say.
 A fire marshal in Greer might enforce a specific rule that differs slightly from one in Clemson.
 These local amendments are designed to address the unique needs of the community.
 For example, some jurisdictions have stricter requirements for commercial buildings, especially concerning fire sprinkler systems.